daniel-infosec/csp-ip-lookup/README.md

 Retool queries Snowflake directly and runs a query very similar to the one in public_api_code.py to search the public IP ranges.

-The API uses AWS API Gateway to run `public_api_code.py` which uses the Snowflake REST API to query either thetable or call the external function.
+The API uses AWS API Gateway to run `public_api_code.py` which uses the Snowflake REST API to query either the table or call the external function.

 ![Architecture Diagram](csp-lookup-diagram.png)